Why is there a TB clearance requirement?

 If you are in the Berkeley area but do not have a medical provider or do not want to be seen at the Tang Center, look into community resources for TB testing and immunizations.

 What if I have an allergy or medical contraindication to a vaccine?

-You will need to download a Medical Exemption Request form and have it filled out and signed by your medical provider, then submit via mail or fax well before the deadline to allow sufficient time for review.
+You will need to download a Medical Exemption Request form and have it filled out and signed by your medical provider, then upload it to eTang under Downloadable Forms before the deadline to allow sufficient time for review.
 Medical exemption requests will be evaluated individually by the UHS Medical Director.